Tomok/PDF_duplex_scan_reorderer/README.md

 It assumes you scanned front pages first and than the back pages in inverse order (as you would if you just flipped the stack of paper).
-In case of an odd page number, it assumes, the last page does not have a (scanned) back side.
+In case of an odd page count it assumes the last page does not have a (scanned) back side.

 So for example a PDF with 5 pages would be saved in this order:
 Page 1, Page 5, Page 2, Page 4, Page 3.